 - Personal safety

 Bullying is increasing at schools.
 It can be common at universities and colleges as well.
-Open communications so your child can trust in you to tell you if bullying occurs.
+Open communications so your child can trust you to tell you if bullying occurs.

 - Eating habits

 Many parents worry about the eating habits of their children.
-What if the child eats only fast food and can ruin his/her digestion?
+What if the child eats only fast food and can ruin their digestion?
 Talk to your child about balanced nutrition and the need for protein at every meal.

 - Social life

-These Top 5 worries of parents whose kids go to college are familiar to every college student and his/her parent.
-Almost none of them is worth worrying about because every kid has to go through the challenges of college life by himself and parents can only help sometimes not to be in the way of the child’s maturity.
+These Top 5 worries of parents whose kids go to college are familiar to every college student and parent.
+Almost none of them is worth worrying about because every kid has to go through the challenges of college life by himself, and parents can only help sometimes not to be in the way of the child’s maturity.